 Not Out of the Woods Entirely

 Lake County local mosquitoes can transmit West Nile virus.
 Its danger to people varies.
 In the vast majority of cases, an infected person has no symptoms.

 A Small Price for Mosquito Protection and Peace of Mind

-Prices start at just $125 per application.
+Prices start at just $125 per treatment.
 It's a small cost to pay for peace of mind regarding West Nile ... and the peace of no mosquitoes buzzing around your ears.
 Call 262-521-1258, request a mosquito control quote or e-mail email@example.com, to schedule an application for your Lake County yard.